khoi/khoi-hugo/content/fixed/about.md

 +++

-An iOS Developer sharing his learning path.
+An iOS Developer who fights with Xcode everyday.